-Alabama · UFT
+Alabama · UPH

 Upholstery & Fabric Cleaning Certification in Alabama

-Get your Upholstery & Fabric Cleaning (UFT) certification online in Alabama through NISCR's self-paced program with a same-day certificate.
+Get your Upholstery & Fabric Cleaning (UPH) certification online in Alabama through NISCR's self-paced program with a same-day certificate.
 Upholstery and fabric cleaning complements carpet work and serves Alabama homes, offices, and hospitality businesses dealing with humidity, dust, and everyday soiling.
 This online upholstery cleaning certification teaches Alabama technicians fabric identification, safe cleaning agents, and fiber-appropriate methods.

 100% online & self-paced — your certificate the same day, anywhere in Alabama.